deathbeds/innit-flit/README.md

 # The front matter describes the schema for the initial project.
 # Remove the front matter in the actual project.

+description: Configure flit for a single file project.
 properties:
     name:
         type: string